d-apps/flutter_vibration_platform_channel/README.md

 Commands to run the tests (I used FVM - Flutter Version Management, so it was necessary to use the `fvm` command before `flutter`):

-fvm flutter test
+`fvm flutter test`

-fvm flutter test integration_test/app_test.dart
+`fvm flutter test integration_test/app_test.dart`

 ### State Management with BLoC and Cubit Implementation:

-There is an interface called VibrationPresenter that defines the contract for vibration-related operations.
+There is an interface called `VibrationPresenter` that defines the contract for vibration-related operations.

-There are to implementations of this interface: VibrationCubitPresenter and VibrationBlocPresenter.
+There are to implementations of this interface: `VibrationCubitPresenter` and `VibrationBlocPresenter`.

 Using the interface we protect our page from changes in the implementation of the state management, making it easier to switch between Cubit and BLoC or any other state manager.